mahesh-jangid/UsersListingProgram/README.md

 ## 🐛 Known Limitations

 - Search only works on already loaded data (no API search integration)
-- Pull-to-refresh works best on touch devices
+- Pull-to-refresh works on touch devices when the scroll container is at the top
+- Infinite scroll is disabled during active search (to prevent loading irrelevant users)
 - Bookmarked users are stored locally (not synced across devices)

 ## 🔮 Future Enhancements